-Alaria esculenta is naturally rich in iodine.
+Alaria esculenta and Saccharina latissima are naturally rich in iodine.
 Each 1ml serving of our Umami Drops typically contains 129 micrograms of iodine, or 86% of adult iodine Nutrient Reference Value (NRV - the minimum deemed to be required to prevent deficiency).
-Each 20g serving of our Pickled Seaweed typically contains 45 micrograms of iodine, or 33% of adult iodine NRV.
+Each 20g serving of our Pickled Seaweed typically contains 116 micrograms of iodine, or 77% of adult iodine NRV.

 Whilst the thyroid malfunctions without iodine, too much iodine can also be problematic.
 The World Health Organisation considers 1100 micrograms of iodine per day to be the safe upper limit.
 The UK Department of Health recommends that a daily intake of 1000 micrograms iodine should not be exceeded.

-It is recommended that consumption of Umami Drops is limited to 3ml per adult per day (typically 387 micrograms iodine).
+It is recommended that consumption of Umami Drops is limited to 3ml per adult per day (typically 387 micrograms iodine), and that consumption of Pickled Seaweed is limited to 60g per day (typically 348 micrograms iodine).
 Those with an iodine sensitivity should consult a Doctor before introducing seaweed into their diet.